DAE Tools Project

 - Parameter estimation (the least squares method:

-- Model report generation (in XML + MathML format with XSL transformations for XHTML code generation)
+- Generation of model reports (in XML + MathML format with XSL transformations for XHTML code generation)

-- Code generation for other modelling languages and general purpose programming languages
+- Code generation for other modelling or general-purpose programming languages

 More information about DAE Tools can be found in the Introduction section